Cassino: Ancient

-During the Roman era the most venerated god was Apollo, whose temple rose up on Monte Cassino, where today stands the abbey.
+During the Roman era the most venerated god was Apollo, whose temple rose up on Montecassino, where today stands the abbey.
 At least once during Punic Wars, Hannibal passed near Casinum.
 Casinum was also the site of a villa presumed to belong to Marcus Terentius Varro.

 Medieval

 The ancient Casinum was deeply damaged by several barbarian raids.

-In the book Dialogues, Pope Gregory I gives us the testimony of the Benedict of Nursia settlement among the ruins of Casinum Acropolis.
-He destroyed the image of Apollo and pagan altars, and sanctified the place in name of St. John Baptist.
-From that moment on, he would never leave Monte Cassino: he founded the monastery that became a model for the Western monasticism and one of the major cultural centers of Europe throughout the Middle Ages and wrote the "Rule", containing precepts for his monks.
+The book Dialogues, Pope Gregory I gives us the testimony of the Benedict of Nursia settlement among the ruins of Casinum Acropolis.
+He destroyed the image of Apollo and pagan altars, and sanctified the place in the name of St. John the Baptist.
+From that moment on, he would never leave Montecassino: he founded the monastery that became a model for the Western monasticism and one of the major cultural centers of Europe throughout the Middle Ages and wrote the "Rule", containing precepts for his monks.
 In the meanwhile the population built a village called Castellum Sancti Petri.

 Because of their strategic position, the abbey and the village were involved in military events.
 In 577 a raid of the Lombards, led by Zotto, forced the monks to leave Monte Cassino to seek refuge in Rome.
 They came back only after more than a century.
 In 744, thanks to the donation of Gisulf II of Benevento, the monastery became the capital of a new state, called Terra Sancti Benedicti ("Land of Saint Benedict").
 Few years later the town was re-founded by Abbot Bertharius and called Eulogimenopolis, meaning "city of Saint Benedict" in Greek.
 In 883 the monastery and the town were again attacked, this time by Saracens, and Bertharius was killed along with some other monks.